ndrakos/blog/_posts/2022-03-18-General_model_for_two-component_satellite.md

 ## Fiducial satellite parameters

 Here is a set of fiducial parameters for the satellite, which we can vary for the different simulations (roughly corresponding to parameters in <a href="https://ui.adsabs.harvard.edu/abs/2018MNRAS.480L.106O/abstract">Ogiya 2018</a>).
-For the suite of simulations, we will change $$\alpha$$ from $$0.1$$ to $$1$$ for both the inner and outer components.
+For the suite of simulations, we will change $$\alpha$$ from $$0.1$$ to $$1$$ for both components.
 We might also try altering the other parameters depending on the results.

 - $$\alpha_{dm}$$ = 0.1